Ada-Developers-Academy/daily-curriculum/topic_resources/installfest.md

 Many of you will have these tools installed, but we're going to go through them together and make sure everyone is set to go.

-Follow the steps below, typing any necassary code into the Terminal application.
+Follow the steps below, typing any necessary code into the Terminal application.

 If you've got pieces installed, help your fellow students!